INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2025.md

 [**Spanish SDI paltform**](https://plataforma.idee.es/en/inicio) is meeting point for developers in the geospatial community, where different initiatives are brought together and their reuse is made easier:
+- [Citizen map](https://ideespain.github.io/mapabase/): Collaborative project to create a national vector tile service with all official spatial data at national, regional and local level. the technology used is the vector tiles service and the licence is CC BY 4.0.
 - Application Programming Interfaces (viewer):
    - [API SITNA](https://plataforma.idee.es/en/sitna-api) of Navarre Government
    - [API CNIG](https://plataforma.idee.es/en/cnig-api) of National Centre for Geographic Information.